 Allocation of Accommodation

-As the Accommodation Office allocate on a first come first served basis, it is recommended that you apply for accommodation as soon as possible, even if you are awaiting funding confirmation.
-If you find that you are unable to obtain the necessary funding, you can let the Accommodation Office know and your application can be withdrawn.
-Once allocation takes place, it is hoped that the first batch of formal Offers of Accommodation, which guarantees accommodation, will be emailed in May/June.
+Once you have accepted your offer from Wolfson, you will be sent the Accommodation paperwork by email.
+This paperwork consists of a Description of the Accommodation, rent information, Miscellaneous Charges, a map of the College grounds and an application form.
+It is recommended that you apply for accommodation as soon as possible, even if you are awaiting funding confirmation.
+If, at a later stage, you find that you are unable to obtain the necessary funding, you can let the Accommodation Office know and your application can be withdrawn.
+The College will consider all applications received by 4 May 2020 (WK2 TT) in a gathered field.
+We will notify you of the outcome of your application between 8 June and 19 June 2020.
+All students who are not offered accommodation at this point will be kept on a waiting list.
+Students who apply for accommodation after the deadline of 4 May 2020 will also be added to the waiting list.
 This process will continue throughout the summer until all accommodation has been leased.
 If you are unsuccessful in obtaining Wolfson accommodation you will be contacted and provided with alternative ways to look for accommodation.

 Once the Offer of Accommodation has been accepted in writing by you, the Accommodation Office will contact you with arrival information.
 If at this stage you wish to cancel or postpone the accommodation offered without financial penalty, you will be required to provide one calendar months' notice prior to your arrival date, i.e. if you originally planned to move in on 1 October cancellation notice must be received by the Accommodation Office by 1 September.
 Students on two or three year courses will be able to apply for accommodation for second and subsequent years through the Annual Accommodation Ballot.
 Once you move in to accommodation you will be required to provide two calendar months' if you wish to terminate your Licence early.